Itential-Adapters/adapter-psirt/CALLS.md

   </tr>
   <tr>
     <td style="padding:15px">healthCheck(callback)</td>
-    <td style="padding:15px">This call ensures that the adapter can communicate with Adapter for Psirt.
+    <td style="padding:15px">This call ensures that the adapter can communicate with Adapter for Cisco PSIRT.
 The actual call that is used is defined in the adapter properties and .system entities action.json file.</td>
     <td style="padding:15px">No</td>
   </tr>
   <tr>